 If false, then the variable defines a relative quantity, and if true an absolute quantity.

 [When converting between units (in the user-interface for plotting and entering parameters), the unit offset must be ignored for a variable defined with annotation absoluteValue = false.
-This annotation is used in the Modelica Standard Library, for example in Modelica.Units.SI for the type definition TemperatureDifference.]
+This annotation is used in the Modelica Standard Library, for example in Modelica.Units.SI for the type definition TemperatureDifference.
+For most types there is no unit offset and the annotation is not needed for them.]

 A model or block definition may contain:

-If true, it is stated that a default connection will result in a structurally inconsistent model or block11 1 For the precise definition of structurally inconsistent, see Pantelides (1988)..
+Only has an effect if true, when it is stated that a default connection will result in a structurally inconsistent model or block11 1 For the precise definition of structurally inconsistent, see Pantelides (1988)..
 Here, the default connection is constructed by instantiating the respective model or block and for every input u providing an equation 0 = f(u), and for every (potential, flow) pair of the form (v, i), providing an equation of the form 0 = f(v, i).

 [It is useful to check all models/blocks of a Modelica package in a simple way.
 One check is to default connect every model/block and to check whether the resulting class is structurally consistent (which is a stronger requirement than being balanced).
 It is rarely needed; but is for example used in Modelica.Blocks.Math.InverseBlockConstraints, in order to prevent a wrong error message.
 Additionally, when a user defined model is structurally inconsistent, a tool should try to pinpoint in which class the error is present.
 This annotation avoids then to show a wrong error message.]